Check back in September for 2021 Selection Process dates.

 Around 100 finalists will be named in February and invited to participate in Scholars Weekend in March for additional activities and interviews.
 Those finalists who choose to attend Georgia Tech the next fall will join the Office of Special Scholarships community as either a Stamps President’s Scholar or a Gold Scholar.

-A Stamps President’s Scholarship (SPS) includes all tuition and fees, including meals and housing, funds for personal expenses and books as well as $12,000 over four years toward enrichment activities including international academically oriented travel and unpaid research or internships, plus an eight-day outdoor leadership trip your first year.
+A Stamps President’s Scholarship (SPS) comprises all tuition and fees, covering meals, housing, and funds for personal expenses and books.
+Also included is $12,000 over four years toward enrichment activities including academically oriented international travel and unpaid research or internships, plus an eight-day outdoor leadership trip your first year.
 SPSs also receive a $1,100 stipend for the purchase of a laptop.
 For in-state students, part of this is expected to be the Zell Miller/HOPE Scholarship provided by the State of Georgia.
 For out-of-state students, this includes a tuition waiver, which reduces the cost of tuition to the same as that of an in-state student.
 View the estimated Cost of Attendance.

 No, just apply to Georgia Tech before the early action application deadline.

 There is no hard and fast last date for taking the test.
-Instead we encourage you, at the time you take either test, to have your scores reported to Georgia Tech.
-Students worry sometimes that if one of their subscores is lower than they would prefer, that this will be an issue.
-Please know because we only review your best ACT and/or SAT subscores that this should not be a concern or prevent you from reporting scores directly from ACT or the College Board at the time you take the test.
+Instead, we encourage you to have your scores reported to Georgia Tech at the time you take either test.
+Please know that we only review your best ACT and/or SAT subscores, so you should not be concerned about reporting scores directly from ACT or the College Board at the time you take the test.
 If you have further questions about timing, please contact the Office of Undergraduate Admission.

 No, there is not definite cut-off for test scores or GPA, although the SAT and ACT middle-50% range for semifinalists is on average 1450 - 1560 and 33 - 35, respectively.